rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ****

 Ansible centralizes and automates administration tasks.
-It is :
+It is:

 * **agentless** (it does not require specific deployments on clients),
 * **idempotent** (same effect each time it is run)

 It uses the **SSH** protocol to remotely configure Linux clients or the **WinRM** protocol to work with Windows clients.
-If none of these protocols is available, it is always possible for Ansible to use an API, which makes Ansible a real Swiss army knife for the configuration of servers, workstations, docker services, network equipments, etc. (Almost everything in fact).
+If none of these protocols is available, it is always possible for Ansible to use an API, which makes Ansible a real Swiss army knife for the configuration of servers, workstations, docker services, network equipment, etc. (Almost everything in fact).

 !!!
 Warning
-    The opening of SSH or WinRM flows to all clients from the Ansible server makes it a critical element of the architecture that must be carefully monitored.
+    The opening of SSH or WinRM flows to all clients from the Ansible server, makes it a critical element of the architecture that must be carefully monitored.

-As Ansible is Push-based, it will not keep the state of its targetted servers between each of its executions.
+As Ansible is push-based, it will not keep the state of its targeted servers between each of its executions.
 On the contrary, it will perform new state checks each time it is executed.
 It is said to be stateless.

 It will help you with:

-* your provisionning (deploying a new VM),
+* provisioning (deploying a new VM),
-* your applications deployments
+* application deployments
-* your configuration management,
+* configuration management,
-* your automation,
+* automation,
-* your orchestration (when more than 1 target is in use).
+* orchestration (when more than 1 target is in use).

 ![The features of Ansible](images/ansible-001.png)

-To offer a graphical interface to your daily use of ansible, you can install some tools like Ansible Tower (RedHat) which is not free, its opensource counterpart Awx, or other projects like Jenkins and the excellent Rundeck can also be used.
+To offer a graphical interface to your daily use of Ansible, you can install some tools like Ansible Tower (RedHat), which is not free, its opensource counterpart Awx, or other projects like Jenkins and the excellent Rundeck can also be used.

 !!!
 Abstract
-    To follow this training, you will need at least 2 servers under Rocky8 :
+    To follow this training, you will need at least 2 servers under Rocky8:

     * the first one will be the **management machine**, Ansible will be installed on it.
     * the second one will be the server to configure and manage (another Linux than Rocky Linux will do just as well).

     In the examples below, the administration station has the IP address 172.16.1.10, the managed station 172.16.1.11.
 It is up to you to adapt the examples according to your IP addressing plan.

-## The ansible vocabulary
+## The Ansible vocabulary

-* The **management machine** : the machine on which Ansible is installed.
+* The **management machine**: the machine on which Ansible is installed.
 Since Ansible is **agentless**, no software is deployed on the managed servers.
 * The **inventory**: a file containing information about the managed servers.
 * The **tasks**: a task is a block defining a procedure to be executed (e.g. create a user or a group, install a software package, etc.).
 * A **module**: a module abstracts a task.
 There are many modules provided by Ansible.
-* The **playbooks** : a simple file in yaml format defining the target servers and the tasks to be performed.
+* The **playbooks**: a simple file in yaml format defining the target servers and the tasks to be performed.
 * A **role**: a role allows you to organize the playbooks and all the other necessary files (templates, scripts, etc.) to facilitate the sharing and reuse of code.
-* A **collection**: a collection include a logical set of playbooks, roles, modules, and plugins.
+* A **collection**: a collection includes a logical set of playbooks, roles, modules, and plugins.
 * The **facts**: these are global variables containing information about the system (machine name, system version, network interface and configuration, etc.).
 * The **handlers**: these are used to cause a service to be stopped or restarted in the event of a change.

 ## Installation on the management server

-Ansible is available in the _EPEL_ repository but come as version 2.9.21, which is quite old now:
+Ansible is available in the _EPEL_ repository but comes as version 2.9.21, which is quite old now.
+You can see how this is done by following along here, but skip the actual installation steps, as we will be installing the latest version.
+The _EPEL_ is required for both versions, so you can go ahead and install that now:

 * EPEL installation:

 ```
 $ sudo dnf install epel-release
 ```
+If we were installing Ansible from the _EPEL_ we could do the following:

 ```
 $ sudo dnf install ansible
 $ ansible --version
 2.9.21
 ```

-As we want to use a newer version of ansible, we will install it from `python3-pip`:
+As we want to use a newer version of Ansible, we will install it from `python3-pip`:

 !!!
 Note
-    Remove Ansible if you have installed it previously from EPEL.
+    Remove Ansible if you have installed it previously from _EPEL_.

 ```
 $ sudo dnf install python38 python38-pip python38-wheel python3-argcomplete rust cargo curl
 ```

 !!!
 Note
-    python3-argcomplete is provided by EPEL.
+    `python3-argcomplete` is provided by _EPEL_.
 Please install epel-release if not done yet.
-    Argcomplete will help you completing ansible command.
+    This package will help you complete Ansible commands.

-We can now install ansible:
+We can now install Ansible:

 ```
 $ sudo pip3 install ansible
 $ sudo activate-global-python-argcomplete
 ```

-Check your ansible version:
+Check your Ansible version:

 ```
 $ ansible --version